sudeeprp/default-coding/form-fit-function.md

 Anyone thinking of storing visit-logs?

 Let's say we store a visit log, which documents the time of each visit.
-We could pick what we want from it: filters to remove fradulent data;
+We could pick what we want from it: filters to remove fraudulent data;
 billing that takes hourly counts; analytics that counts by month or seasons.

 This is a flavor of _event sourcing_.